nvoynov/clerq/README.md

 ### Automating

 The Clerq creates `<project>.thor` where you can place your project-specific tasks.
-It is a standard [Thor](https://github.com/erikhuda/thor) that brings you all script automation power through CLI and to dive deeper just spend a few minites reading [the poject wiki](https://github.com/erikhuda/thor/wiki).
+It is a standard [Thor](https://github.com/erikhuda/thor) that brings you all script automation power through CLI and to dive deeper just spend a few minutes reading [the poject wiki](https://github.com/erikhuda/thor/wiki).

 Let's move the code from [Scripting](#scripting) section to the `<project>.thor` file: